G5/g5_prom_rails/README.md

 G5PromRails.sidekiq_scrape_server_port = 3001
 ```

 If your application includes Sidekiq, G5PromRails will detect it and include several metrics using Sidekiq's built-in statistics classes.
+It also adds a benchmarking middleware to the Sidekiq server middleware chain.

 Metrics include:

   * *`sidekiq_processed`* Counter for jobs processed.
   * *`sidekiq_failed`* Counter for jobs failed.
   * *`sidekiq_retry`* Gauge for current retries length.
   * *`sidekiq_queued`* Gauge for current queue length.
 The label `queue` is applied to allow per-queue analysis.
+  * *`sidekiq_job_seconds`*,*`sidekiq_job_seconds_sum`*,*`sidekiq_job_seconds_count`* Histogram for job execution time.
+The label `job_name` is applied, and will be identical to the Ruby class name of the job (e.g. `MyImportantWorker`).
+To understand how to use this data, look at [the official documentation](https://prometheus.io/docs/practices/histograms/).
+See particularly the section about aggregation.

 Each metric also has the `app` label applied with the name of your application.